AndyWright360/Milestone-Project-1/README.md

 </details>

 - To ensure that navigation of the website was intuitive I applied a colour changing hover effect to the navigation bar.

 - This was to provide feedback to user and imply that the feature was interactive.

-- The current page displays underlined text so the user is aware of their location within the website.
+- The current page displays underlined text, so the user is aware of their location within the website.

 - Call-to-action buttons have been placed throughout the website to allow easier navigation options to users.

 3.)
 Make a booking.